0

 The dismantling facility must be equipped for safety and efficiency, including:

-• Acoustic enclosures to minimize noise pollution.
+• Acoustic enclosures to minimise noise pollution.

 • Waterproof and impermeable flooring to prevent contamination.